 Masters is proud of its talented faculty — with 70% having advanced degrees, an average tenure exceeding eight years and all serving as student advisors.
 Combined with the fact that 60% of faculty live on campus, Masters teachers are approachable and available.
-Faculty members develop supportive, guiding relationships with their students in the classrooms, in the studios, in the dorms and on the fields, courts and stage.
+Faculty members develop supportive, guiding relationships with their students in the classroom, studio, and dorm as well as on the field, court and stage.

 The Global and Civic Exchange Program inspires students to engage with and understand the critical issues facing today’s world, as well as prepares them for the wider, more complicated world ahead.
-Through both international educational travel opportunities and rich conversations about the difference at home, students’ current views of the world will be challenged and expanded upon.
+Through conversations and experiential travel, students’ current views of the world will be challenged and expanded upon.

-The Innovation, Engineering and Computer Science Programsaim to cultivate ingenuity by challenging students to think creatively, strategize and problem-solve.
-We offer programs on Design Thinking and Social Entrepreneurship, Engineering, Computer Science, Zetetics and more.
+The Innovation, Engineering and Computer Science Programsaim to cultivate ingenuity by challenging students to think, strategize and problem-solve creatively.
+We offer programs on Design Thinking and Social Entrepreneurship, Engineering, Computer Science, Robotics and more.
 Our goal is to encourage students to think, do and make.
 We foster a cross-disciplinary, entrepreneurial thought process, while developing skills, ideas and character traits.

-Both day and boarding students benefit from the resources, diversity and activities of Masters' vibrant seven-day campus that boasts top-notch faculty and an abundance of resources.
-As a student at Masters, you will build independence and forge lifelong friendships with peers of varying cultures, ethnicities and backgrounds.
+Both day and boarding students benefit from the resources, diversity and activities of Masters' seven-day campus.
+Masters students build independence and forge lifelong friendships with peers of varying passions and perspectives.

 No two students fit the same mold or are obligated to follow the same path.
 Masters students have different interests, passions and ideas.
 This is a community of scholars, athletes and artists, thinkers, collaborators and doers.

-Both artists and athletes thrive at Masters.
-Across a variety of mediums and in a wide range of settings, from ensemble pieces to technical artists, students can try their hand at performance and/or visual art.
+Across a variety of mediums and in a wide range of settings, from ensemble pieces to technical art, students can try their hand at performance and/or visual art.
 Our courses offer students the ability to gain a deep understanding of perspectives in production, theory and history where students develop the creativity, imagination and skill to practice art as a means of self-expression.
 The faculty are professional artists, and our students take full advantage of New York City’s cultural resources to complement their classroom work.

 The College Counseling Office takes a personalized approach to helping students make informed educational choices, be experts on the college search process, and advocate for themselves.
-All counselors have master's degrees in counseling psychology and recognize the importance of helping students articulate their interests and skills, examine their personality and aspirations, and link these to their choice of colleges and universities.
-Masters graduates matriculate at a broad range of colleges and universities, including the most selective institutions in the nation and abroad.
+All counselors have master's degrees in counseling and recognize the importance of helping students articulate their interests and skills, examine their personality and aspirations, and link these to their choice of colleges and universities.
+Masters graduates matriculate at a broad range of schools, including the most selective institutions in the nation and abroad.